BakhtiarAhmed41/Learnix/README.md

 ## 🤝 Contributing

-We welcome contributions to improve ConceptAI's capabilities and educational impact.
+We welcome contributions to improve Learnix's capabilities and educational impact.
 Please read our contributing guidelines and code of conduct.

 ## 📄 License